-- Public business entities Fiscal years beginning after December 15, 2023, and interim periods within. - All other entities Fiscal years beginning after December 15, 2024, and interim periods within.
+- Public business entities Fiscal years beginning after December 15, 2023, and interim periods within those fiscal years. - All other entities Fiscal years beginning after December 15, 2024, and interim periods within those fiscal years.

 Early adoption is permitted for all entities in any interim period.
 ASU No. 2023-02 should be applied on either a modified retrospective or a retrospective basis.
 Specialized application guidance is provided for entities that have LIHTC investments that are affected by this ASU.
 This includes the possibility of prospective application.
 Entities or practitioners involved with LIHTC investments should reference ASU 2023-02 for further guidance.